sgrove/egghead-asciicasts/shareable-custom-hooks-in-react/lessons/react-change-a-stateful-react-class-component-to-a-function-component-with-the-state-hook.md

 ## Essential Questions

 - How do hooks increase the shareability of logic?
-- Why use hooks instead of class components?
+- Why, oh *why* would we use hooks instead of class components?

 ---